-We need to wait for about a few months after cutting the flower spike before the spiking starts.
+We need to wait a few months after cutting the flower spike before the spiking starts.

 A new fully grown leaf shows that my orchids are recovered and are ready to bloom.

-The new leaves are usually as big or even bigger than the other leaves on the orchids.
+The new leaves are usually as big or even bigger than the others on the orchids.

 My orchids need low temperatures to develop new flower spikes.
-Ensure that they are at room temperature at night ranges from 55-65 degrees Fahrenheit.
+Ensure they are at room temperature at night ranging from 55-65 degrees Fahrenheit.